SciML/DataDrivenDiffEq.jl/docs/src/sparse_identification/sindy.md

 ## Optimiser

-where `data` is a matrix of observed values (each column is a timepoint, each row is an observable), `dx` is the matrix of derivatives of the observables, `basis` is a `Basis`.
-This function will return a `Basis` constructed via a sparse regression over initial `basis`.
+`DataDrivenDiffEq` comes with some implementations for sparse regression included.
+All of these are stored inside the `DataDrivenDiffEq.Optimise` package and extend the `AbstractOptimiser`.

-`DataDrivenDiffEq` comes with some sparsifying regression algorithms (of the abstract type `AbstractOptimiser`).
+sparsifying regression algorithms (of the abstract type `AbstractOptimiser`).
 Currently these are `STRRidge(threshold)` from the [original paper](https://www.pnas.org/content/113/15/3932), a custom lasso implementation via the alternating direction method of multipliers `ADMM(threshold, weight)`